Sustainable Food Community

 An online guide to help you choose healthy items to eat in the UNH Dining Halls.

-The Local Harvest Initative is a growing partnership of UNH Dining, University Office of Sustainability, and local producers.
+The Local Harvest Initative is a growing partnership of UNH Dining, Sustainability Institute, and local producers.
 Through the Local Harvest Initiative,UNH Dining is committed to serving locally, regionally, and sustainably grown, produced, and manufactured items to the greatest extent possible.
 Many of these items are included regularly in the dining halls and campus retail outlets, and others are purchased for special events such as the annual Local Harvest Feast.
 The sustainability commitment of UNH Dining is part of the university’s broader Food & Society Initiative, which commits UNH to being a sustainable food community that promotes healthy food systems from farm to fork to health and nutrition outcomes.

 Slow Food at the University of New Hampshire is a collective effort to educate students, faculty, and the local Durham community about the production, consumption, and enjoyment of foods that are Good to the senses, Clean for the environment, and sold through Fair practices that support local economies.